Gary K. Michelson: Michelson Found Animals Foundation

 In 2005, Michelson launched the Found Animals Foundation, a 501(c)(3) private operating foundation dedicated to animal welfare.
 In response to Hurricane Katrina, the foundation created the Found Animals Registry, the first free national pet microchipping registry.
 Found Animals also performs surveys of pet owners, to study industry trends and owner/pet relationships.

-In 2008, the foundation launched the Michelson Prize and Grants in Reproductive Biology in 2008, an international competition aimed at reducing shelter euthanasia by controlling pet overpopulation, as well as providing funding for non-surgical sterilant research.
-In 2020, the foundation launched the Better Neighbor Project to support low income and homeless pet owners with food and veterinary services.
+In 2008, the foundation launched the Michelson Prize and Grants in Reproductive Biology, a $75 million initiative to create a safe and effective single-dose, non-surgical spay/neuter method for cats and dogs.
+The program includes the $25 million Michelson Prize, and an additional $50 million provided by Michelson to fund medical research in support of the prize.
+To date, the program has awarded 41 grants, including a gene therapy approach that could keep potentially keep felines kitten-free for almost two years.

 In 2021, the Found Animals Registry was acquired by Pethealth Inc. (a subsidiary of Fairfax Financial).
 The foundation is also on the board of the Best Friends Animal Society's No-Kill Los Angeles initiative.

+For World Spay Day 2024, the foundation donated $1 million to Community Animal Medicine Project clinics in Southern California.
+In October 2024, recognized for his work in animal welfare, Michelson was among the group of honorees at the Malibu Sunset Soirée For Animals event.
+In the same month, the Community Animal Medicine Project (CAMP) hosted the Pet Gala where Los Angeles Mayor, Karen Bass, presented the Michelsons with the Pioneer Award.

+The Pet-Inclusive Housing Initiative, launched by Michelson Found Animals and the Human Animal Bond Research Institute (HABRI), aims to educate and advocate for legislation that removes barriers for pet owners in housing.

+Better Neighbor Project

+In 2020, the foundation launched the Better Neighbor Project to support low-income and homeless pet owners with food and veterinary services.

+In January 2025, Michelson Found Animals, in partnership with Greater Good Charities, received delivery of 17 tons of Purina dog food to their Inglewood Better Neighbor Project warehouse to support pet owners impacted by the California wildfires.

 Michelson Institute for Intellectual Property

 Dr. Michelson was a contributing author to the free 2016 textbook The Intangible Advantage: Understanding Intellectual Property in the New Economy, written for non-lawyers and undergraduate students to better understand patents, copyrights, and trademarks.
-In 2016, the new Michelson Institute for Intellectual Property was formed, to provide free intellectual property-related educational resources.
+In 2016, the new Michelson Institute for Intellectual Property was formed to provide free intellectual property-related educational resources.